Start a New Vanpool

 Learn more about the many benefits of using Vanpool.

 To qualify for a Community Transit Vanpool, your commute must start or end at a location within Snohomish County, Washington State.

 What do I need to start a Vanpool?

-Vanpools form with at least five people per van.
+Vanpools form with at least three people per van.

 You'll need at least two assigned drivers within the Vanpool group.
 Vanpool drivers must complete an online defensive driving course and satisfy a driving record check.
 More drivers in a single Vanpool allows for more flexibility.